jacoblindev/ai-pair-dev/rules/process-task-list.md

 Purpose: Ship one sub-task at a time with crisp done gates so structure, tests, and dependency hygiene stay intact.

+Before starting, read the metadata at the top of the PRD, tasks file, and handoff snapshot.
+If anything is stale, update it with your agent id and timestamp so the next person knows who is active.

 ---

 ## Working Protocol